Vesting

 element so that it is aviable inctx.tx.signatories

-- our utxo as collateral input that MUST be present every time a script is included in the transaciton
+- our UTxO as collateral input that MUST be present every time a script is included in the transaciton

 - the